- May 25, 2019

 However, for many driving instructors, teaching is now the main source of income.

-Driving Instructors usually pay a franchise to the school they work with plus a fee for the hire of a vehicle or even the cost of purchasing a new vehicle.
+Driving Instructors usually pay a franchise to the school they work with plus the cost of purchasing a new vehicle.
 Then factor in that servicing, advertising, and fuel prices have all increased but lesson prices have typically not.

 So what does this mean?

 This now means, that on average, each lesson may cost the driving instructor in the region of £14 per pupil!